Hybrid and Distance Learning

 Course Delivery Methods

 Courses may be delivered in a variety of modalities, from a traditional classroom setting (also referred to as face-to-face) to a fully online format, with many combinations in-between.
 The choice of delivery method is the purview of the college and department administration in collaboration with the faculty.

 The purpose of this webpage is to provide definitions for Distance Learning and Hybrid courses and to provide guidelines that assist faculty and course schedulers in properly identifying and coding course delivery method.

 Instructors may visit CIRT's Best Practices: Course Delivery for information about planning activities and contact time for various instructional modalities.

 Definitions: Hybrid and Distance Learning

-In a Fully Distance Learning* course, 100% of the direct instruction of the course is delivered using some form of technology when the student and instructor are separated by time, space, or both.
+In a Fully Online* course, 100% of the direct instruction of the course is delivered using some form of technology when the student and instructor are separated by time, space, or both.
 All special course components (exams, internships, practica, clinicals, labs, etc.) that cannot be completed online can be completed off-campus.